22 January 1879

 Cetshwayo's strategy was to inflict on Chelmsford such a blow that the British would wake up to the foolishness of their ultimatums and sit down to talk peace.
 He had no intention, as Bartle-Frere and Chelmsford feared, of invading Natal himself.
 In fact, he gave specific instructions that under no circumstances were any Zulus to cross the Buffalo or Tugela rivers into Natal.
 He wanted to appear as only defending his homeland, much as the Sioux and Chevenne at Little Big Horn wanted to appear as only in defending theirs.
 So there were to be no provocations or counter-invasions, even though his own country had been invaded itself, with kraals burned and cattle confiscated.

 Chelmsford's invasion got underway extremely slowly.
 At Rorke's Drift, the Buffalo was in spate and the water up to a man's neck.
-There were only two punts set up to ferry the infantry and guns across the water.
+There were only two punts built to ferry the infantry and guns across the water.
 The cavalry, the wagons, and the native infantry waded.
 The latter employed the Zulu technique of linking arms and crossing en masse; in this way, if one were to lose his footing, all the others could hold him up.
 (See my post on Gqokli Hill about this technique.)
 Unfortunately one of the battalions attempting this broke up midstream and several warriors were carried away and drowned.
 It took a whole day for the bulk of the force to get on the Zulu bank of the river.

-Sihayo, the induna whose sons had provided the provocation for the war in the first place, had his kraal a couple of miles up from the river.
+Sihayo, the induna whose sons had provided the provocation for the war in the first place, had his kraal (farm) a couple of miles up from the river.
 He himself and some of his sons were with the main impi up at Ulundi.
 But a couple hundred of his men harassed the British from the surrounding hills.
-Chelmsford decided to give himself an easy first victory by launching at attack on this kraal, which, except for the few Zulu skirmishers, was undefended.
+Chelmsford decided to give himself an easy first victory by launching at attack on this kraal, which, except for the handful of Zulu skirmishers, was undefended.
 There were a few dozen Zulu dead and only three slightly wounded British (well, actually, one was a Swiss policeman, who went back to the field hospital at Rorke's Drift and made himself a hero on the 23rd).
 The kraal was burned, all the women, children, and old people had already fled, and all the cattle were confiscated.
 A glorious start to this war.

 There was another thunderstorm that night, as there had been every night so far since mid-December.

-Chelmsford's itinerary was to head eastward from here, making his next camp at Isandlwana about eight miles on.
+Chelmsford's itinerary was to head eastward from here, making his next camp at the bluff of Isandlwana about eight miles on.
 He had two months of supplies to get the seventy-some miles to Ulundi.
 But the terrain between Rorke's Drift and Isandlwana was swampy and, due to the recent rains, in desperate need of a corduroy road to move his heavy wagons over.
 This his engineers and their NNC laborers worked on for a week, holding up everything.
 So it wasn't a racing start out of the blocks.

 In the meantime, Chelmsford sent what cavalry patrols he had eastward to try and find the main Zulu impi, which his spies informed him was massing at Ulundi.
 On the 13th he and his staff moved up north toward Wood to meet that commander halfway and share what intelligence they each had from their sectors.
 They too had nothing.
 The Zulu weren't exactly defending their border in force.